bluefroguk1/empire-dump/content/Wiki/The Nations/Highguard/Highguard Look and Feel.md

 The Highborn dress in simple, practical lines – wearing long, layered robes and tunics in starkly contrasting colours, most often simple layers of [[Black and white|black and white]] or sometimes using black or white as a contrast to different colours.
 Decorative mosaics and fabrics with complex geometric patterns are popular.
 Some Highborn may choose to wear a dress rather than a robe. [[Highguard]] dresses are constructed along simple but formal lines in dark fabrics.
 They often have a high neckline or standing collar; lengthwise they always come at least to the ankle.
 Veils are commonly worn by all genders both in funeral rites and on other sombre occasions.
 They set the wearer apart, offering anonymity and a sense of de-personalisation.
 They are often worn when distasteful actions, or those associated with a rank or position of authority rather than an individual, have to be undertaken
-Some Highborn, particularly those in authority, wear hoods or cowls, usually in the colours of their chapter.
+Some Highborn, particularly those in authority, wear hoods or cowls, usually in the colours of their [[Chapter|chapter]].
-Highborn [[Costume|costume]] is elegant and flowing, long layered robes and tunics, dark coloured in starkly contrasting colours, most often simple layers of black and white or sometimes using black or white as a contrast to different colours.
+Highborn [[Costume|costume]] is elegant and flowing, long layered robes and tunics, dark coloured in starkly contrasting colours, most often simple layers of [[Black and white|black and white]] or sometimes using black or white as a contrast to different colours.
 The Highborn are a militant people and this is often reflected in their dress.
 Weighing [[Judgement]].jpg
 Scarred [[Exarch]].jpg
 Veil, Shawl and Stole.jpg